Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Conclusion

 \section{Conclusion}

-Motivated by the remarks of \citet{van2020survey} and \citet{oliver2018realistic} on the missingness of theoretical guarantees about the use of unlabelled data in SSL, we proposed a simple modification of SSL frameworks.
+\looseness=-1 Motivated by the remarks of \citet{van2020survey} and \citet{oliver2018realistic} on the missingness of theoretical guarantees in SSL, we proposed a simple modification of SSL frameworks.
 We consider frameworks based on the inclusion of unlabelled data in the computation of the risk estimator and debias them using labelled data.
 We show theoretically that this debiasing comes with several theoretical guarantees.
-We demonstrate these theoretical results experimentally on several common SSL datasets and some more challenging ones such as MNIST with label noise.
-DeSSL shows competitive performance in term of accuracy compared to its biased version but improves significantly the calibration.
-Moreover, we attest that the modification of the existing SSL methods to make them unbiased is simple.
+We demonstrate these theoretical results experimentally on several common SSL datasets.
+DeSSL shows competitive performance in terms of accuracy compared to its biased version but improves significantly the calibration.
 There are several future directions open to us.
-First, there should be continued investigation of state-of-the-art methods such as \citet{sohn2020fixmatch} and \citet{rizve2021defense} to debias them and make them safe.
+Our experiments suggest that DeSSL will perform as well as SSL when classic SSL assumptions are true (such as the cluster assumption), for instance with MNIST in Figure \ref{fig:MNIST}.
+Still, for MNIST, DeSSL does not outperform in terms of accuracy but does in terms of cross-entropy and expected calibration error.
+However, when these assumptions do not hold anymore DeSSL will outperform its SSL counterparts.
 We showed that $\lambda_{opt}$ exists (Theorem \ref{th:variance}) and therefore our formula provides guidelines for the optimisation of $\lambda$.
 Finally, an interesting improvement would be to go beyond the MCAR assumption by considering settings with a distribution mismatch between labelled and unlabelled data \citep{guo2020safe, cao2021openworld, hu2022on}.